 - Consults PCCs to enable them to develop policy positions and to influence change.

-How are services provided by the APCC?
+How are our services provided?

 Members are supported by a small team of policy, and communications and public affairs, professionals led by a Chief Executive.
 Since 2016, the APCC has adopted a portfolio approach in which members are given the responsibility to lead on policy development.
 The full list of portfolio areas, leads and deputy leads is available in the Our Work area of the website.